JetPlaneJJ/CSE340-Notes-MasterList/HW Hints/AS6 - Undo Hints.md

 - be sure to group your data based on "like" issues, not based on who sent them to you.
 - include specific steps you would take to solve the issues you found with the default Undo app.
 - can suggest new heuristics for the "how well do the heuristics fit"?

+Hints from Lecture Winter 2020:
+- Undo-go to prev action
+- RrvDrawActivity: Contains ALL buttons
+- Rvdrawingact: Implements a class that allows you to undo the redo, allows u to commit actions, calls
+- AbstractDrActvity: No history, adding menus
+- DrawingView: Keeps track of stroke views, has onTouchEvent with Pps state machine Possible to implement action: Emojis, dotted lines...
+THERE IS A WORKSHEET, SEE WEBSITE FOR PDF DOWNLOAD!!!

+Hints from Lecture Spring 2020 (5/22):
+- Review: all systems have at least 3 models (Design/what you thought the system should do, System Image: your implementation, User Model/How the user thinks the system works)